lingtalfi/jVideoPlayer/README.md

         - left/right arrows to move the current time backward/forward, 1s per stroke, or 10s with shift on
         - f: toggle enter/exit fullscreen

-- create a plugin that make the mantis control disappear if the user leaves the mouse inactive outside of the remote widget for x seconds.
-         The mantis remote reappears as soon as the user moves the mouse again

 - create a plugin that summarizes the video info after XX seconds of inactivity

-- create a plugin that creates a "back to app link" on the top left corner of the screen
 - create a playlist plugin